robertmuil/git-subtree-helper/README.md

 ## Other Mechanisms

-If you instead decide to use subtree merging, here is canonical advice: https://www.kernel.org/pub/software/scm/git/docs/howto/using-merge-subtree.html
+If you instead decide to use subtree *merge strategy* (which is different to the git subtree *command*), here is canonical advice: https://www.kernel.org/pub/software/scm/git/docs/howto/using-merge-subtree.html

-I first followed the following, and ended up in a horrible state: http://git-scm.com/book/en/Git-Tools-Subtree-Merging
+Be careful though: I first followed the following, and ended up in a horrible state: http://git-scm.com/book/en/Git-Tools-Subtree-Merging

 It should also actually be possible to incorporate projects as a